FuelLabs/sway-applications/.docs/contributing-book/src/documentation/project-quality/documentation/specification.md

 As an example, this may be a developer explaining how a user would interact with the user interface in order to send a coin / token to someone without revealing the functionality behind signing a transaction and why a transaction may take some amount of time to be confirmed.

-This type of specification is simple so that any layman can follow the basic concepts of the workflow.
+This type of specification is simple so that any layperson can follow the basic concepts of the workflow.

 ## Technical specification